Shinto is Japan’s oldest religion, with origins dating back to the tail end of the Stone Age.

 Shinto was not born from a specific founder or religious scripture—it lives within the people.

-It is not a defining characteristic—rather, it is a part of life.
+It is not a defining characteristic—it is a part of life.

 Personal virtues are emphasized over strict rituals or rules.
 Benevolence, harmony, courage, and gratitude all support the key theme of Shinto: the concept of purity, or harae.
 The religion holds that humans are inherently good and should cleanse themselves of moral and spiritual impurities.
 Followers strive to achieve makoto no kokoro—a heart of truth.